androiddrew/apistar-mail/README.md

 ### Example Setup

-To send mail messages from your view functions you must include the `MAIL` dictionary in your settings, the mail_component in your component list, and the Mail component as a dependency in your view.
+To send mail messages from your view functions you must include the 'MAIL' dictionary in your settings, the mail_component in your component list, and the Mail component as a dependency in your view.
 Here we have a minimally viable app capable of sending an email message and returning a 204 response code:

 ```python
 from apistar import Route